Macy's Thanksgiving Parade 2022: The lineup, route, and everything you need to know

 The annual three-hour-long Thanksgiving parade is all set to kickstart in Manhattan with all its glitz and glory.
 The parade which is considered an important Thanksgiving tradition ushers people into the holiday season with glamour and enthusiasm.

-The parade will be held on 24 November on the streets of New York, the event will be streamed online on Peacock and will also be telecasted across the country on NBC.
+The parade will be held on 24th November on the streets of New York, the event will be streamed online on Peacock and will also be telecast across the country on NBC.

 PHOTOS: Rehearsals kick off for 2022 Macy’s Thanksgiving Day Parade in NYC! 🦃🎉🍎https://t.co/ZaTGkKR35f— New York Daily News (@NYDailyNews) November 22, 2022